bernabasy/e-commerce/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for the great resources shared.
-I would also like to thank [Gregoire Vella](https://www.behance.net/gregoirevella) for the wonderful design.
+I would also like to thank you for the wonderful design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>